JoeSuber/Google-Text-To-Speech/README.md

 example usages:

-GoogleTextSpeaks.py -l en -s "I speak to you from outer-space" -p
+GoogleTextSpeaks.py -l en -s "There once was a man from Topeka" -p
 - or -
+GoogleTextSpeaks.py -l en -f "werder.txt" -p

 (since there is http action and at least a fraction of a second second delay) if you want to use it without holding up whatever else is happening, with a minimum of fuss, call via thread module from your own program:

-import GoogleTextSpeaks as barney
+import GoogleTextSpeaks as barney import thread

-import thread

 txtraw = 'with the goo goo googly eyes'